howdyai/botkit/readme-studio.md

 5) Your bot should be online!
 Within Slack, send it a quick direct message to say hello.
 It should say hello back!

-6) Create new scripts, triggers and behaviors within your Botkit Studio developer account, while connecting it to the application logic present in your bot code by using the features described [in the function index](#function-index)
+6) Create new scripts, triggers and behaviors within your Botkit Studio developer account, while connecting it to the application logic present in your bot code by using the features described [in the function index](#function-index).

 ### Adding Studio Features to an Existing Bot